 - Does Paul use this word anywhere else in Colossians?
 No, so we have a dead-end there.

 - Does Paul use the world anywhere else in his other letters?
-He uses it only one other time (twice, if Paul also wrote Hebrews).
-Romans 8:29: For those whom He foreknew He also predestined to be conformed to the image of His Son, in order that He might be the firstborn among many brothers.
+Yes, twice.
+He uses it in Colossians 1:18 in the same context.
+The only other time he uses it is Romans 8:29: For those whom He foreknew He also predestined to be conformed to the image of His Son, in order that He might be the firstborn among many brothers.
 Here, Paul clearly is speaking in spiritual terms.
 He is not speaking of one “born first” physically.
 Rather, he was declaring that Jesus was the “first in rank” among all creatures.

 “Hate” My Family?